NomMer: Nominate Synergistic Context in Vision Transformer for Visual Recognition

 To further investigate the working pattern of our proposed NomMer, in Fig.~\ref{fig:mommap}, we visualize the synergistic nomination maps from intermediate layers of S-NomMer block from base model on classification task.
 We surprisingly observe that nomination maps exhibit several intriguing properties.
 In low-level nomination maps~(``Layer~1\_1'') the CNN context features are always predominant, which is consistent with the conclusion given in research~\cite{xiao2021early} , that early convolutions help transformers see better.
 Along with the model going deeper, nomination maps present various synergistic patterns of context in different layers.
 Specifically, the local context features aggregated by CNN and L-MHSA contribute most in ``Layer 1\_4'', while the adjacent ``Layer 1\_5'' focuses on the global context accompanied with local CNN context.
 These phenomena demonstrate that our model can successfully obtain synergistic context with redundancy reduced, where the synergy not only happens between local and global context, but also cross layers.

 Moreover, one can also observe that the global context features are inclined to be nominated in the smooth regions, \textit{e.g.},~``Layer 1\_5'' with less color and texture variations.
-We attribute this behavior to the missing of salient details in smooth regions and the model needs to refer more information from larger scope, which can be illustrated by the global attention maps in Fig.~\ref{fig:mommap}~ from ``Layer 2\_5''.
+We attribute this behavior to the missing of salient details in smooth regions where model needs to refer more information from larger scope, which is illustrated by the global attention maps in Fig.~\ref{fig:mommap}~ from ``Layer 2\_5''.
 Comparatively, there are more fine-grained texture or patterns involved in the local context aggregated by CNN and L-MHSA, which can be demonstrated by the local attention maps and CNN CAM maps~(from ``Layer 2\_5'') obtained by algorithm~\cite{wang2020score}.

-Thanks to the nomination mechanism, our proposed NomMer-B can capture more discriminative features from synergistic context than other ViT models, such as DeiT~\cite{touvron2021training} which only exploit global context.
-By visualizing attention maps of class activation based on method~\cite{chefer2021transformer}, in Fig.~\ref{fig:clsmap}, we find that the attentions of our method often concentrate on the exclusive features of object, such as the keyboard of `` combination lock'' and the dot pattern of ``slug'' while DeiT-B presents more unstable activation maps.
+Thanks to the nomination mechanism, NomMer-B can capture more discriminative features from synergistic context than other ViTs, such as DeiT~\cite{touvron2021training} only exploiting global context.
+By visualizing attention maps of class activation based on method~\cite{chefer2021transformer}, in Fig.~\ref{fig:clsmap}, we find that the attentions of NomMer-B often concentrate on the exclusive features of object, such as the keyboard of `` combination lock'' and the dot pattern of ``slug'' while DeiT-B presents more unstable activation maps.